10 things to do in London in spring

-3. Have unlimited fun at London Games Festival
+3. Have fun without limits at London Games Festival

-At the beginning of April, London Games Festival is held for ten days, a festival of video games and interactive entertainment that aims to turn the city of London into the world's gaming capital.
+At the beginning of April, London Games Festival is held for ten days, a festival of video games and interactive entertainment that aims to turn the city of London into the gaming capital of the world.
 Hundreds of game and video game lovers gather at this event to learn about the latest news, exchange opinions and, above all, to play.

 In addition, exhibitions take place and conferences, professional panels and networking days are held in order to put creators in contact with funding rounds.
 This festival closes with a spectacular parade that is a real attraction for both specialists and fans.
 Don't miss it!